Étrembières

-Étrembières (/fr/) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Étrembières (/fr/; Savoyard: Étranbîre) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Étrembières territory is a land extension of 8 kmlong (5 miles), located at foot of mount Salève, and at banks of Arve River, between Annemasse, Gaillard and Bossey communes.
 The commune has a population of 1600 inhabitants (2006).
 The Sàleve mount surges at a steep cliff at west producing an inclination to the Arve's river valley.
 Sàleve mount is composed of two parts.
 The great Salève (1318 m.) and the small Salève (902 m.) apart from one of the other by the collar of Monnetier.

 History

 Prehistory

 The region had a prehistoric occupation revealed by excavations, where upper Magdalenian period tools were found, such as stone tools, decorated with otters and Alpine ibex figures.

 Ancient history

 The Roman road Genava crossed the Arve river to Etrembières, at the closest area between the banks of the river.
 A wooden bridge was built to improve the transportation between the two sides; although there is no mention of this bridge in the ancient period, it is mentioned in a 1304 agreement between the Count of Genevois and sire of Faucigny.